Prapthi564/MPPC23-Power-Apps/lab3/README.md

     As you can see there are two sections: **Linked Development Environments** & **Deployment Stages**.

-    **Linked Development Environments**

-    A pipeline can be connected to multiple development environments.
+    - **Linked Development Environments**: A pipeline can be connected to multiple development environments.
 This is especially useful when you work with several development setups while sharing the same test and production environments.

       In this lab, we’ll link only one development environment.
 However, keep in mind that in a real-world company setting, you can associate more than one environment here..

-    **Deployment Stages**

-    The Deployment Stages section allows you to add stages that follow your development environment.
+    - **Deployment Stages**: The Deployment Stages section allows you to add stages that follow your development environment.
 For example, in today’s lab, we’ll be adding a stage called `Deploy to QA`, followed by another called `Deploy to Prod`.
 What’s great is that you can define the order by setting preceding stages—this ensures that `Deploy to QA` runs before `Deploy to Prod`.

-### Create a development environment
+#### Task 1.2 Create a development environment

 1. Let’s move forward with the lab by adding a new development environment.
 To do this, click the **New Development Environment (1)** button located in the Linked Development Environments section.

     ![](./assets/create-pipeline-new-development-env-create(1).png)

-2. A sidebar will appear, allowing you to enter the details of the `Dev` environment created in Lab 01.
+1. A sidebar will appear, allowing you to enter the details of the `Dev` environment created in Lab 01.

     - Set Name as **Dev** **(1)**.